Sprout Counselling

 • Welcoming folks of all ages and intersecting identities, as self-defined

-• Individual (1:1), Couples/partner, Child, Family and Group Therapy
+• Individual (1:1), Couples/partners, Child, Family and Group Therapy

-• We can work together to manage challenges along the full continuum of mental health, including long-standing impacts of mental illness and substance
+• We can work together to manage challenges along the full continuum of mental health, including long-standing impacts of mental illness, substance use and addiction

 • Supporting individuals and families healing from the impacts of trauma, including working with complex and relational trauma and post traumatic stress (CPTS, BPD, PTSD)